AnD-startup/dev.to/README.md

 ## Vulnerability disclosure

-We welcome security research on DEV under the terms of our [vulnerability disclosure policy](https://dev.to/security).
+We welcome security research on LetsBuild.gg under the terms of our [vulnerability disclosure policy](https://dev.to/security).

 ## License